 What is Working Together?

-Working Together offers free, quality early learning for eligible three year olds.
+Working Together offers free, quality early learning for eligible children in the year before Kindergarten.

 Working Together is delivered in partnership with selected early learning centres across Tasmania.